Language selection

 In the context of services negotiations at the WTO, the term domestic regulation is used to refer to measures related to an authorization to supply a service, such as a licensing requirement or procedure, other than those disciplined by the Market Access and National Treatment articles of the WTO GATS.
 The GATS, which entered into force in 1995, does not include finalized rules on domestic regulations, but instead contains a mandate for future negotiations on the matter.

 WTO multilateral negotiations aimed at achieving disciplines on domestic regulation took place over several years after the operationalization of the GATS, but a successful outcome was not reached.
 In 2017, a group of Members, including Canada, co-sponsored a first Joint Ministerial Statement affirming the importance of good regulatory practice to trade in services and called on Members to intensify work towards concluding a set of disciplines.
-In May 2019, Canada and 59 other Members participating in the open negotiations adopted a second Joint Ministerial Statement, recognizing the progress made and targeting an outcome at MC12 in June 2020.
-Due to the COVID-19 pandemic, MC12 was first postponed to November 30 – December 3, 2021.
-While MC12 was subsequently postponed once again due to ongoing public health considerations, JSI participants decided to formalize conclusion on December 2, as originally planned, and instructed officials to pursue agreed next steps.
+In May 2019, Canada and 59 other Members participating in the open negotiations adopted a second Joint Ministerial Statement, recognizing the progress made and targeting an outcome at the 12th Ministerial Conference (MC12), in June 2022.
+Due to delays related to the COVID-19 pandemic, JSI participants formalized the conclusion of negotiations on December 2, 2021.

 Report a problem on this page